2007 Senegalese parliamentary election

-Parliamentary elections were held in Senegal on 3 June 2007.
+Parliamentary elections were held in Senegal on 3 June 2007 to elect the 150 members of the National Assembly.
 They had originally been planned to be held together with the presidential election on 25 February 2007, but were postponed.
 Fourteen parties or coalitions participated in the elections, but they were marked by a major opposition boycott.
 The ruling Sopi Coalition won 131 seats, including all 90 of the seats elected by majority voting.

 Electoral system

 In late March, the National Assembly passed a law requiring gender parity in national candidate lists; this move was backed by Wade.
 However, in early April it was reported that, due to an appeal against the law filed by the Socialist Party, the application of the law was suspended and it was not in effect for the June election.